nl en

 How else can I prepare for an application?

 For each scheme, you will find some documents on the right, under 'Documents', to help you get started with an application.
 Here, you will find guidance on a project plan, a sample application form and a sample budget.
 With these files, you can prepare your application.
-Please send a short draft of your project to the scheme's general email address.
-One of our advisers will be happy to help you think things through.
+It's also important to read the scheme carefully and ensure you have the correct documents.
+You can also attend an information session or request a consultation with one of the scheme's subsidy advisors.
+You can find the scheme's subsidy advisors on the subsidy page.

 Who will evaluate my application?